K8215/CSS-Animation-Archive/README.md

 # CSS-Animation-Archive
 An ever-expanding collection of nifty css effects and animations.<br>
-style.scss is the site styles.<br>
+Main site styles are in style.scss.<br>
 Effects and animations are in animation.scss.